pixelcollective/acorn-cdn/README.md

 ## Notes

 After installation run `wp acorn vendor:publish` to copy the `cdn.php` configuration file to your `config` directory.
-It's pretty self-explanatory from there.